 Because the memory-mapped data array accesses the disk directly, compressed files cannot be opened with this function.
 In all other ways, mmap() behaves in exactly the same way as open().
 The MrcMemmap object returned by this function can be used in exactly the same way as a normal MrcFile object.

-- name The file name to open.

-- mode The file mode (one of r, r+ or w+).

-- permissive Read the file in permissive mode.
+- name The file name to open, as a string or Path. - mode The file mode (one of r, r+ or w+). - permissive Read the file in permissive mode.
 The default is False.

-Returns An MrcMemmap object.
+An MrcMemmap object.